derek-watson14/azure-blog-cspb-3112/_posts/2025-05-04-final-report.md

 2. Microsoft Press Course, LinkedIn Learning: [Microsoft Azure Developer Associate (AZ-204) Cert Prep by Microsoft Press](https://www.linkedin.com/learning/microsoft-azure-developer-associate-az-204-cert-prep-by-microsoft-press)
 3. Final Exam Preparation, MeasureUp: [Microsoft Practice Test AZ-204: Developing Solutions for Microsoft Azure](https://www.measureup.com/microsoft-practice-test-az-204-developing-solutions-for-microsoft-azure.html)
 4. Course Blog Link: [Azure AZ-204: Developer Associate certification blog](https://derek-watson14.github.io/azure-blog-cspb-3112/)

-Final Project Report
-As the final post in your personal website and in Piazza, you will evaluate your project and apply the criteria you proposed in you project proposal.

-Make sure your report has the following information:
-[x] Your name
-[x] Course
-[x] Title
-[x] Introduction (include your project vision and goals) [x] Background
-[x] Methodology, Materials and Methods (what did you use to obtain the knowledge and/or skills?)
-[x] Results (What did you learn?
-How do you know you have learned it?
-What were your project assessments and did you reach those goals?)
-[] Discussion / Reflection (did you meet your goals?
-If yes, what did you do that allowed you to reach them?
-If not, what did you do that did not allow you to reach those goals and how would you change your approach to succeed in the future?
-How do you feel about the project results?)
-[] Conclusion (look to the past, the present, and look to the future.
-How did this confirm/change your outlook?
-What could you do next?)
-[x] References or Bibliography (give a list of resources or articles used in the project.
-List code or other public products from your project.)